 L'abysse Monte-Carlo - Yannick Alléno

-Open Tuesday to Saturday, 7pm to 10pm
+Open Tuesday to Saturday from 7pm to 10pm

-A contemporary Japanese inspiration
+Contemporary Japanese inspiration

 • Valet parking/parking